 Where to Find the Best Patios and Outdoor Dining in Boston

 The patio at this Watertown favorite is covered and heated, ensuring that Branch Line diners at can stay comfortable on blazingly sunny days and unseasonably chilly evenings alike.
 Once seated, we advocate ordering the Sugar Snap Pea Salad with almond vinaigrette, mint, and ricotta, before splitting a whole Branch Line Rotisserie Chicken.
 Reservations are available.
+Take me there.

 Brassica Kitchen + Cafe